- iPads, iPads Everywhere!

 It wasn’t long before they were back on them at will.
 We talked about how we didn’t want them on the devices all the time.
 We played basketball outside, we went on excursions, we even watched (Dutch) TV.

 But soon enough, Oma was seeing at least one of the reasons we wanted an iPad Free Summer.
 The boys transform into brainless zombies within minutes.
 They don’t respond to questions, nothing (at all) is fun or interesting, and conversation is, at best, monosyllabic.
+After holding the iPads for so long, they’re arms become motionless like a zombie’s because they hurt so much.
+Our friend recently bought an iBeani for her son as he has the same issue with his iPad.
+We’re not sure whether to get one, because they sound great, but we don’t want them on the iPads too long.
+Especially because it carried on, the zombie like nature of the children.

 When they didn’t even greet Oma in return to her cheery Good Morning! it was the last straw.
 She finally saw the genius of our plan, the truth of the matter, the desperate addiction and sickness.